Michael D. Haughey, P.E., HBDP, CEM, LEED AP

 HBDP, CEM, LEED AP

-Michael D. Haughey, P.E. has been practicing mechanical engineering since 1974 and is licensed in Colorado and Utah and has an NCEES record (send us an e-mail if you need more information or a CV).
+Michael D. Haughey, P.E. has been practicing mechanical engineering since 1974 and is licensed in Colorado, Utah, Wyoming, and New Mexico and has an NCEES record (send us an e-mail if you need more information or a CV).
 Relevant qualifications and experience include:

 Past President Rocky Mountain Chapter ASHRAE (the American Society of Heating, Refrigerating, and Air Conditioning Engineers) (Life Member)